 With the region’s population booming because of the Pike’s Peak gold rush, Congress creates the new Territory of Colorado.

 When the United States acquired it after the Mexican War ended in 1848, the land that would one day become Colorado was nearly unpopulated by Anglo settlers.
-Ute, Arapaho, Cheyenne, and other Indians had occupied the land for centuries, but the Europeans who had made sporadic appearances there since the 17th century never stayed for long.
+Ute, Arapaho, Cheyenne, and other Native Americans had occupied the land for centuries, but the Europeans who had made sporadic appearances there since the 17th century never stayed for long.
 It was not until 1851 that the first permanent non-Indian settlement was established, in the San Luis Valley.

 As with many other western regions, though, the lure of gold launched the first major Anglo invasion.
 In July 1858, a band of prospectors working streambeds near modern-day Denver found tiny flecks of gold in their pans.
 Since the gold-bearing streams were located in the foothills not far from the massive mountain named for the explorer Zebulon Pike, the subsequent influx of hopeful miners was termed the Pike’s Peak gold rush.
 By the spring of 1859, an estimated 50,000 gold seekers had reached this latest of a long series of American El Dorados.